 This week's Bird of the Week is the Red-winged blackbird.
 Perhaps the most abundant bird in North America, the Red-winged blackbird is one the the earliest returning migratory birds in our area.
 After spending the winter in the southern part of the United States, they arrive back here in Reading from the end of February through early March.
-I had 2 singing in my backyard this morning, February 23rd!
+Saturday (Feb.27th), I observed a flock of 11 Red-winged blackbirds, with several of them singing.

 The Red-winged blackbird is a medium-sized songbird that has a moderately long, slender bill and a medium length tail.
 The male is black with a bright red to reddish-orange patch on it's wings.
 The female is totally different appearance, looking a lot like a large, dark sparrow.
 It's song is a harsh, gurgling trill described as "kon-ka-reee".